David-Inkheart/HBNB_V4/README.md

 The console is the first segment of the AirBnB project.
 A command line interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.

 This aspect of the clone was co-built with [Lateef](https://github.com/Wireless-XZ) and the original repo resides [here](https://github.com/David-Inkheart/AirBnB_clone)

+Concepts learned by building this command interpreter include:

+- Creating a Python [package](https://docs.python.org/3.4/tutorial/modules.html#packages) and creating a command interpreter in Python using the [cmd module](https://docs.python.org/3.8/library/cmd.html)
+- [Unit testing](https://docs.python.org/3.8/library/unittest.html#module-unittest) and how to implement it in a large project
+- Serializing and deserializing a Class, How to write and read a JSON file.
+- Mananaging [datetime](https://docs.python.org/3.8/library/datetime.html) and making use of an [UUID](https://docs.python.org/3.8/library/uuid.html) for unique IDs
+- ['*args' and '**kwargs'](https://yasoob.me/2013/08/04/args-and-kwargs-in-python-explained/) and handling named arguments in a function

 #### Functionalities of this command interpreter:
 * Create a new object (ex: a new User or a new Place)